 A significant portion of the District's activity is dependent upon continued involvement of the Developer, the loss which could have a material adverse effect on the District's operations.
-At September 30, 2021, the Developer owned a significant amount of the assessable property located within the District's boundaries.
-Four of the five Board members are affiliated with the Developer.
+At September 30, 2022, the Developer owned a significant amount of the assessable property located within the District's boundaries.
+Three Board members are affiliated with the Developer.